Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 If police recently arrested or charged you with possession of stolen property, you need a knowledgeable Texas theft attorney advocating for your rights immediately.
 In cases involving purchasing or receiving stolen property, the prosecution does not need to prove you knowingly possessed said property, they must simply show you should have known it was stolen.
 With such a limited burden of proof, individuals caught with stolen property often find themselves facing hefty fines, probation, jail time, and restitution.
-At Hamilton Grant PC, our firm has a proven track record of successful results and is committed to building a solid criminal defense for those we defend who are facing charges related to purchase or receiving stolen property.
+At Texas Criminal Defense Group, our firm has a proven track record of successful results and is committed to building a solid criminal defense for those we defend who are facing charges related to purchase or receiving stolen property.

 Understanding Texas Charges for Receiving or Purchasing Stolen Property